We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 The added height gives the wheel more stiffness and better aerodynamics.
 High-profile rims can be considered the middle ground between disk and regular spoke wheels.

 The biggest pro for this bike is its price.
 It’s one of the cheapest options available.
-It’s relatively lightweight and strong considering the price point.
 The different sizes available make it easy to find the right size for you.

 However, the GMC Denali road bike is not without its cons.
 The biggest deal for me is the seat, it is stiff and uncomfortable, but this might not be the case for other people. the added kickstand is very flimsy and weak, people have complained that it broke off after a few rides.
 Also, the brake pads are very stiff and don’t feel very responsive.
 Most people agree that you need to squeeze the brake levers very hard and it still doesn’t feel like you are slowing down fast enough.